Dry Eyes and Contact Lenses

 Various types of medications, including systemic chemotherapy, diuretics, antidepressants, antihistamines and beta-adrenergic blockers, may cause dry eyes as a side effect of the medication.

 Irregularities of the conjunctival surface as seen with pingueculae or pterygia, can cause dry eye symptoms.
+Abnormalities of the blink mechanism or mechanical lid abnormalities can also produce DES symptoms.

 What are dry eye syndrome symptoms and signs?